 Part of analyzing the prioritization results involves checking how your team’s opinions on what issues your company should prioritize are aligning.
 You can check this by going to the Alignment section.

 Available on Team and Business plan.

-This gives you and team the chance to check areas where your opinions are not aligned and quickly discuss them to find why and resolve the discrepancy.
+This gives you and your team the chance to check areas where your opinions are not aligned and quickly discuss them to find out why and resolve the discrepancy.